cdisc-org/DataExchange-ODM-LinkML/docs/Study.md

     required: true
   ProtocolName:
     name: ProtocolName
-    description: P rotocol identifier or protocol number assigned to the study .
+    description: Protocol identifier or protocol number assigned to the study .
 It is used by the regulatory authority or clinical trial registry.
     comments:
     - 'Required

-      range:name'
+      range: name'
     from_schema: http://www.cdisc.org/ns/odm/v2.0
     rank: 1000
     alias: ProtocolName